 4.3 The following table shows the quarterly performance figures for minor applications for the period from 1st January 2008 to 30th June 2010 (performance figures predating 1st January 2008 have been reported to previous Planning Committee meetings, and are available on request).
 It also shows the performance at the time of compiling the report within the 2nd Quarter of 2010/11 although the relevant period does not end until 30th September 2010 and, as such, these figures may be subject to further change.
 Performance within this category has consistently met the national targets.
-During 1st Quarter of 2010/11, performance fell just short of the local target.
+However, with relatively low numbers of new minor applications having been received, performance in this category is now proving to be a challenge.